Beaches

 Long Sands Beach | York

-As the name implies, this is a long wide sandy beach stretching for over a mile and a half with designated surfing areas.
+As the name implies, this is a long wide sandy beach stretching for over 1.5 miles with designated surfing areas.

 Metered parking is available along Coastal Route 1A for the entire length of beach.